pfieffer/LaravelBlogApp/README.md

    * set DB_DATABASE
    * set DB_USERNAME
    * set DB_PASSWORD
-* Run DB migrations.
-Type `php artisan migrate --seed` to create and populate tables.
+* Run DB migrations and seeders:  Type `php artisan migrate --seed` to create and populate tables.
+This will seed the datbase with some sample posts and a user.
+(User Credentials: email: *test@test.com*, password: *test@123*)
 * Run `php artisan key:generate` to generate application keys
 * You may need to run `php artisan storage:link` to see the blog post images.
 * Also do put an image file with name `noimage.jpg` inside `storage/app/public/cover_images/` directory.